Brauer-Thrall type theorems for derived module categories: The second Brauer-Thrall type theorem

-We say an algebra $A$ is {\it strongly derived unbounded} if there is an infinite increasing sequence $\{r_i \; | \; i \in \mathbb{N}\} \subseteq \mathbb{N}$ such that for each $r_i$, up to shift and isomorphism, there are infinitely many indecomposable complexes in $D^b(A)$ of cohomological range $r_i$.
-Note that all representation-infinite algebras are strongly unbounded by the Nazarova-Roiter's theorem on Brauer-Thrall conjecture II, thus strongly derived unbounded.
+\begin{definition}{\rm An algebra $A$ is said to be {\it strongly derived unbounded} if there is an (strictly) increasing sequence $\{r_i \; | \; i \in \mathbb{N}\} \subseteq \mathbb{N}$ such that for each $r_i$, up to shift and isomorphism, there are infinitely many indecomposable objects in $D^b(A)$ of cohomological range $r_i$.} \end{definition}

+Note that all representation-infinite algebras are strongly unbounded due to the truth of Brauer-Thrall conjecture II, thus strongly derived unbounded.
 Moreover, it is impossible that an algebra is both derived discrete and strongly derived unbounded.

-Now we show that derived equivalence preserves strongly derived unboundedness.
+Now we show that derived equivalences preserve strongly derived unboundedness.

 \begin{proposition} Let two algebras $A$ and $B$ be derived equivalent.
 Then $A$ is strongly derived unbounded if and only if so is $B$. \end{proposition}